-PDFShore exists for the people who can't (or shouldn't) upload a file to a stranger's server.
+PDFShore exists for people who can't (or shouldn't) upload a file to a stranger's server, and for AI users who need to clean, convert, and size PDF content before feeding it to a language model.
 Here are the most common reasons people use it.

 Draft contracts, settlement letters, client briefs.
 These can't sit on a third party's disk, even for an hour.
 With PDFShore, the file stays on the laptop, gets compressed or split for filing, and the only thing that hits the network is your eventual email to opposing counsel.

-Most used: Split PDF (extract specific exhibits), Merge PDF (assemble filings).
+Most used: Extract PDF pages (pull specific exhibits), Merge PDF (assemble filings).

 Source documents, leaked memos, FOIA responses.
 The whole point of a confidential source is that the document doesn't get re-uploaded somewhere they didn't authorize.
 PDFShore processes the PDF locally, so the chain stays clean.

-Most used: Split PDF (extract relevant pages), Compress PDF (share findings).
+Most used: Extract PDF pages (pull relevant pages), Compress PDF (share findings).

 Resumes, offer letters, signed onboarding docs.
 Candidate data is regulated under GDPR and similar laws.
 Keeping the file inside the browser means there's no copy on a vendor server to inventory, audit, or breach.

-Most used: Merge PDF (combine application packets), Compress PDF (send under attachment limits).
+Most used: Fill PDF form (complete onboarding paperwork), Merge PDF (combine application packets), Compress PDF (send under attachment limits).

 Bank statements, invoices, tax returns, board decks.
 Any of these in the wrong inbox is a real incident.
 PDFShore lets accountants compress a year-end packet or split a 200-page statement without the file ever leaving the laptop.